 What you should be receiving from us

-If you have previously applied to register your IP via our e-services portal IPOS Digital Hub, all electronic correspondences will be issued to your IPOS Digital Hub account.
-Reminder notifications will also be sent to your registered personal email to remind you to check your IPOS Digital Hub account.
-You could then retrieve all these correspondences in your IPOS Digital Hub “Inbox”.
+All official correspondences will be issued electronically to your IPOS Digital Hub account by default.
+Notifications will be sent to your registered email to notify you of the electronic correspondence received.
+You can then check your IPOS Digital Hub account and retrieve the correspondence from your IPOS Digital Hub account “Inbox”.

 Correspondence from IPOS will have these features: